ViaHero · October 21, 2018

 Nestled deep in the woods just outside of Salento, the Acaime Hummingbird House is a unique point of interest in Colombia that many travelers miss without even realizing it.
 This peaceful preserve is home to tons of hummingbirds and some great hiking trails.
 Admission is cheap—about $2—and includes a free drink and snack.
 We’d say that’s a win-win deal!

-#14: Play tejo with your amigos at Los Amigos
+tejo with your amigos at Los Amigos

-A classic Colombian tradition and a local fave, your trip to Colombia
+A classic Colombian tradition and a local fave, your trip to Colombia is simply incomplete without a game of

 Ready to book your trip?
 We thought so!
 Our Colombian travel gurus are here and happy to help!
 Or, if you still have questions, feel free to message us.
 And before your trip, make sure to check out: